7thbeatgames/rd/.github/ISSUE_TEMPLATE/bug_report.md

         Before you proceed, please search in [open issues](https://github.com/7thbeatgames/adofai/issues?q=is%3Aissue+is%3Aopen) to see if your issue or request has already been filed.

         Your issue will be closed if maintainers find it is a duplicate.
 Please upvote previously reported issues, instead of creating a new one.
 If your issue isn't submitted before, you are good to write a new one.
+  - type: checkboxes
+    attributes:
+     label: Is there an existing issue for this?
+     description: Please search to see if an issue already exists for the bug you encountered.
+     options:
+     - label: I have searched the existing issues
+      required: true
   - type: textarea
     id: summary
     attributes: